 Utah Jazz vs. New Orleans Pelicans: How to Watch

-The Jazz will be without a number of candidates on the roster due to a collection of injuries, or in some cases, rest.
-Keyonte George is expected to suit up, but outside of that, this Utah starting lineup will be out of action.
+Utah has seen some struggles as of late, losing five of their last six to drop to a 10-30 record on the season.
+As for the Pelicans, they've been on the opposite end of the spectrum by winning four of their last five to lift above the Jazz in the Western Conference.

-As for the Pelicans, they've been on a hot streak of sorts recently-- winning three of his past four games.
-They still have a ways to go in order to get back in the race for the Western Conference Play-In race, but an simpler task against a short-handed Jazz roster, it could make for an easy way to continue their hot streak, as well as continue Utah's tanking ambitions.
+During the last time these two met up together, the Jazz came up short in double-digit fashion, 123-136, in a matchup Utah was largely short-handed in.
+This one will likely look very similar in terms of availability, as the roster will be down several significant names like Lauri Markkanen, Jordan Clarkson, Collin Sexton, and John Collins.

-With that, here's everything you need to know for the Jazz's contest vs. the Pelicans.
+With that, here's everything you need to know ahead of the Jazz's Monday meeting in New Orleans:

 Utah Jazz vs. New Orleans Pelicans